-Dihydrogen Monoxide is tasteless, odourless and colourless, it kills thousands of people daily.
-Accidentally inhaling it can kill you, prolonged exposure to it's solid form will cause severe tissue damage.
-It can cause burns and if you ingest it, you may experience excessive sweating, urination, some bloating, nausea and vomiting.
-Its effects don't end there, contributes to erosion of landscape, buildings and monuments, it's a component of acid rain, accelerates rusting and corrosion of metals, is known to cause electrical failures and it has even been found in excised tumors of terminal patients.
+Dihydrogen Monoxide is tasteless, odorless, and colourless.
+It kills thousands of people daily.
+Accidentally inhaling it can kill you and prolonged exposure to its solid form will cause severe tissue damage.
+It can cause burns and if you ingest it, you may experience excessive sweating, urination, some bloating, nausea, and vomiting.
+Its effects don't end there.
+It contributes to erosion of landscape, buildings, and monuments, it's a component of acid rain, accelerates rusting and corrosion of metals, is known to cause electrical failures and it has even been found in excised tumors of terminal patients.
 Yet the government and the disease centres do nothing, while this contamination reaches epidemic proportions.
-It is found in our air, soils, plants and animals ...
+It is found in our air, soil, plants, and animals.

-I am not sure if it is the advent of Facebook, something wrong in schools and homes or maybe it is the natural course of humanity, but supposedly intelligent people fall hook, line and sinker for these types of factual fallacies quite often it would seem.
+I am not sure if it is the advent of Facebook, something wrong in schools and homes, or maybe it is the natural course of humanity, but it seems that many supposedly intelligent people fall hook, line, and sinker for these types of factual fallacies quite often.
 No one wants to check facts.
 To repeat the words of others without fully understanding the whole topic is lazy, pure and simple.
-More critical thinking and a little more scepticism that encourages you to learn more.
+More critical thinking and a little more scepticism that encourages people to learn and question further is important.

-This article is an attempt to bring some truth and fact to the topic of reptiles and salmonella.
-This is an attempt to educate, inform and maybe change a few perspectives.
+This article is an attempt to share some truths and facts about the connection between reptiles and salmonella.
+This is an attempt to educate, inform, and maybe change a few perspectives.

 Salmonella Fact Sheet

-Salmonella is a rod-shaped, oxygen dependant bacteria that inhabits the intestinal tracts of as many as 90 percent of reptiles.
-It is also found on raw chicken and sometimes beef or pork, in unpasteurized dairy products, eggs and home made foods like Hollandaise sauce, mayonnaise, ice cream, cookie dough and salad dressings can put you at risk for salmonella poisoning if the food and its preparation is not performed hygienically.
+- Salmonella is a rod-shaped, oxygen-dependant bacteria that inhabits the intestinal tracts of as many as 90 percent of reptiles.
+It is also found on raw chicken and sometimes beef or pork, in unpasteurized dairy products, eggs, and homemade foods like hollandaise sauce, mayonnaise, ice cream, cookie dough, and salad dressings can put you at risk for salmonella poisoning if the food is not prepared hygienically.

-It is also found in a wide variety of mammals droppings such as cats, dogs, sheep and cows, chicken, wild turkey and most wild birds were found to have salmonella in their droppings as well.
+- It is also found in a wide variety of mammals' droppings such as cats, dogs, sheep, cows, chicken, wild turkey, and most wild birds were found to have salmonella in their droppings as well.
 There are roughly 2000 subtypes of salmonella.
 Some even live in the soil.

-Symptoms include fever, chills, sudden onset of headache, stomach cramps, diarrhea, Nausea and sometimes vomiting.
+- Symptoms of salmonella illness include fever, chills, sudden onset of headache, stomach cramps, diarrhea, nausea and sometimes vomiting.
 These will last anywhere from 3-10 days, with 4-7 being more commonly suffered.
-If your infected, fear not you will not join the ranks of the walking dead responsible for your entire family, friends and neighbourhood have belly hurting toilet runs.
-Healthy people recover without medical assistance or treatment.
-Young babies, kids, elderly and immune compromised may need medical assistance.
+If you're infected, fear not you will not join the ranks of the walking dead and be held responsible for your family, friends, and neighborhood having painful and frequent trips to the bathroom.
+Healthy people usually recover without medical assistance or treatment.
+Young babies, kids, the elderly, and immune-compromised people may need medical assistance.

-In order to become sick with salmonella one needs to eat foods improperly cooked or handled or touched the source and not properly wash ones hands.
-In order to get salmonella you have to put the source into your mouth (most common way), eyes or cuts.
-You can not get salmonella from a sneeze or cough, you must touch the source then smoke, lick your fingers, eat, rub your eyes ... all without proper hand hygiene.
+- In order to become sick with salmonella one needs to eat foods improperly cooked, handled, or touched by the source and not properly wash one's hands.
+In order to get salmonella you have to put the source into your mouth (which is the most common means of contraction), eyes, or cuts.
+You can not get salmonella from a sneeze or cough, you must touch the source then smoke, lick your fingers, eat, or rub your eyes and all of these actions must be done without proper hand hygiene.

 Did you own a pet turtle?

-These quarter sized turtles, mostly red eared sliders, became all the rage and pet stores were literally overflowing with them.
-They were selling like hot cakes as were small tanks and dried fruit flies.
-Parents took the new pet home and set up the small fish bowl sized tank in the kids room, their living rooms and no doubt dining rooms.
+The myth that holds reptiles and amphibians responsible for salmonella poisoning is just that, a myth.
+But why did it become a common conjecture?
+There was a time when quarter-sized turtles, most of which were red-eared sliders, became all the rage and pet stores were literally overflowing with them.
+They were selling like hot cakes as were the small tanks and dried fruit flies that these turtles needed.
+Parents took these new pets home and set up small fish bowl-sized tanks in their kids' rooms, their living rooms, and in their dining rooms.

-Those tanks they bought did not usually have a filter and if the tank was not changed every few days it become dirty, polluted even.
-Turtles eat and defecate in water, when the water was not maintained and kept clean the turtles environment became unsanitary.
+The types of tanks they bought did not usually have filters and if the tank's water was not changed every few days it become dirty and even polluted.
+Turtles eat and defecate in water; when the water is not maintained and kept clean a turtle's environment can become unsanitary.
 Sometime during the height of the pet turtle trade there was an epidemic or outbreak of salmonella and turtles were the ones being blamed.

-Mythology says that some parents let their children swim in non chlorinated water in an underground pool, in which turtles lived.
+Mythology says that some parents let their children swim in non-chlorinated water in an underground pool, in which turtles lived.
 When it became knowledge that turtles were the sole cause of this epidemic, fear of the unknown took hold.
-Turtles became enemy number one.
+Turtles became public enemy number one.

-It's a period of pet turtle history that is stomach turning for me, turtles by the masses were slaughtered, flushed, released into a non native environments (doing more damage than a few days of fanny issues).
-Do not think I am making light of this, nor am I blaming the parents or the governments and agencies, there were many factors that lead to this ... this modern day dark age.
+This whole era was a period of pet turtle history that is stomach-turning for me.
+Numerous turtles were slaughtered, flushed, and released into non-native environments.
+All of these actions did worse damage than that of a few days of fanny issues.
+Do not think I am making light of this, nor am I blaming the parents or the governments and agencies.
+There were many factors that lead to this modern day dark age.

-In my research for this article opinion piece, I found many countries were on board teaching the importance of hand washing, responsible pet ownership and providing accurate scientific based fact sheets.
+In my research for this opinion piece, I found that many countries were on board with teaching the importance of hand-washing, responsible pet ownership, and providing accurate scientific-based facts.
 There was one country that was not on board, one that still promoted the turtles as a bio hazard of the early 1970s and 1980s, their fact sheets were not strictly fact.

 Surprise!
 How to Wash Your Hands